Como Zoo: History

 In 2008, the zoo's giraffes had a baby.
 The baby had some problems walking and almost died before it was moved to the University of Minnesota for special treatment.
-Now, the baby giraffe has returned to the zoo and is on exhibit with its parents.
+The baby giraffe was returned to the zoo and went on exhibit with its parents.
 Also, the building of the new Polar Bear Odyssey started removing the old bear grottoes to make a polar bear exhibit seven times larger than the original.

 The opening of the Polar Bear Odyssey marked the start of the 2010s decade.
+In 2011 Polar Bear Odyssey temporarily welcomed 3 grizzly bears that had to be evacuated from the Roosevelt Park Zoo due to flooding.
 Gorilla Forest, opened in 2013.
 It is home to Schroeder, a 500-pound silverback male, 3 female companions for him, 2 daughters who were born to the females, and a bachelor group of three other males.